Chief Conductor of the WDR Funkhausorchester

 A conductor whose international reputation is built on repertoire of unusual stylistic diversity.
 Frank Strobel has long been recognised as a leading figure in the space where film meet music.
 In particular, he has played a crucial role in bringing film concerts into leading opera houses and concert halls.

 From the 21/22 season he assumes the role of Chief Conductor of Cologne’s WDR Funkhausorchester.

-Strobel grew up in the surroundings of his parents’ cinema in Munich and was fascinated by the marriage of image and music.
-As a 16-year-old he obtained a piano score of Gottfried Huppertz‘s original music for Fritz Lang’s cinematic masterpiece METROPOLIS, which he rearranged and then played to accompany the film.
-The final arrangement of METROPOLIS has again played a determining role in Strobel’s career after an original copy of the film was discovered in Buenos Aires in 2008.
-The much-anticipated premiere of the restored version of METROPOLIS took place at the 2010 Berlin International Film Festival with Strobel conducting the Rundfunk-Sinfonieorchester Berlin.
+Frank Strobel grew up in his parents’ cinema in Munich.
+As a 16-year-old he obtained a piano score of the original music for Fritz Lang’s cinematic masterpiece Metropolis.
+He arranged it for two pianos and then played it to accompany the film, with such success that many more such screenings followed.
+In 2008 an original copy of Metropolis was discovered in Buenos Aires; two years later a fully restored version of the film was premiered at the Berlinale, with Frank Strobel conducting the Rundfunk-Sinfonieorchester Berlin.

 Download biography german